 For example, the 5,600 employees at Butler International, Inc., a technology consulting services firm based in Montvale, New Jersey, work at client locations.
 Ed Kopko, president and CEO, recognized that employees had to be empowered to do their jobs if they were going to be successful.
 The company's commitment to and success with employee empowerment ledto its being awarded the Arthur Andersen Global Best Practices Award for Motivating and Retaining Employees.
 Another entrepreneurial venture that has found employee empowerment to be a strong motivational approach is Stryker Instruments in Kalamazoo, Michigan.
-Each of the company's 40 production units (consisting of about 40 employee each) has responsibility for its operating budget, coast reduction goals, customerservice levels, inventory management, safety, and problem solving.
-In addition, unit members work closely with marketing, sales, and R&D during new product introductions and continuous improvementprojects.Saysoneteamsupervisor,-StrykerletsmedowhatIdo best and rewards me for the privilegel.
+Each of the company's 40 production units (consisting of about 40 employee each) has responsibility for its operating budget, coast reduction goals, customerservice levels, inventory management, training, production planning and forecasting, purchasing, human resource management, safety, and problem solving.
+In addition, unit members work closely with marketing, sales, and R&D during new product introductions and continuous improvementprojects.
+Saysoneteamsupervisor, - Strykerletsmedowhat Ido best and rewards me for the privilegel.

 Empowerment isaphilosophicalconceptthatbusinessmenhaveto-buyinto.
 In fact, it is hard for many to do.
 Their life is tied up in the business.
 They have built it from the ground up.
-But continuing to grow is eventually going to require handing over more responsibilities to employees.
+But continuing to grow is eventually going to require handing over more responsibilities toemployees.